 You should log out, close the app, then log back in.
 Also, check your internet settings/router in case that’s the problem and even try different devices, including your PS4 and mobile if possible.
 Finally, if you’re in a region that doesn’t currently have Disney Plus and you’re using a VPN – that might be the cause of the flood of error messages.
 That’s a big no-no.

 If all else fails, make sure you contact the Disney Plus Help account on Twitter, as they might be able to let you know if there are any problems or planned maintenance in store.
-In the US, there's even a customer service number you can call.
+The Disney Plus Help Centre, as noted above, is another great resource.

 Disney Plus error code 4

-This one is a case of checking your payment details.
-You've either used a card that has expired or one that isn't from a region that currently offers Disney Plus, such as the UK or Germany.
+This one is a case of checking your payment details, especially if a new payment month is due to begin.
+You've either used a card that has expired or one that isn't from a region that currently offers Disney Plus, such as India.

 Disney Plus error code 11

 Oops!
 If you're getting Disney Plus error code 11 then it's a simple case of you're currently watching Disney Plus in a region that doesn't currently have access to it.
-Even if you're a US citizen who bought it in America, if you go on holiday to the UK, for example, you won't be able to use Disney Plus.
+Even if you're a US citizen who bought it in America, if you go on holiday to a country that doesn't have it, you won't be able to use Disney Plus.

 Disney Plus error code 13